PhilippeVienne/pow/README.md

 This repository contains the code of my website https://philippe.vienne.me

 ## License
-Code is under GNU AGPL V3 and content is under Creative Commons BY-NC-ND-SA
+Code is under GNU AGPL V3 and content is under Creative Commons BY-NC-ND